OmarAttia95/hexadruid/README.md

 ## 🤝 Contributing

-Pull requests, issues, and stars are welcome!
+Pull requests, issues, and ideas are welcome!
-This is just the beginning for intelligent Spark tools.

----
+HexaDruid is evolving — your insights shape its intelligence.